FuzzingLabs/sol-azy/docs/src/rules/format.md

 ## Execution Flow

-When Sol-azy runs a rule:
+When sol-azy runs a rule:

 1. It parses the source code into an AST
 2. Converts it to JSON